 Erika Balsom is a scholar and critic based in London, working on cinema, art, and their intersection.
 She is a senior lecturer in Film Studies at King's College London and the author of After Uniqueness: A History of Film and Video Art in Circulation (Columbia University Press, 2017).

 Ligia Lewis works as a dancer and choreographer, with a practice that provokes the nuances of embodiment.
 Engaging with affect, empathy and the sensate, her choreography considers the social inscriptions of the body while evoking its potentiality.
 Her work has been described as experientially rich and complex.
 Her most recently staged works, Water Will (in Melody) (2018), minor matter (2016), and Sorrow Swag (2014), are currently touring internationally.
+Lewis is currently managed and produced by HAU Hebbel am Ufer Theater in Berlin.

 Catherine Wood is Senior Curator, International Art (Performance) at Tate Modern.
 Performances programmed at Tate include works by Mark Leckey, Joan Jonas, Guy de Cointet, Jiří Kovanda and Sturtevant, among many others.
 She has recently authored the survey Performance in Contemporary Art (Tate Publishing, 2018) and is a regular contributor to Afterall, Artforum, Mousse and Frieze.